 Welcome!

 My name is Ruo and I am a Clinical Psychology doctoral student at the University of Ottawa, under the supervision of Dr. Irene Vitoroulis.
-I am interested in studying mental health among immigrant and racialized adolescents and young adults, with a focus on stigma related to mental illness, help-seeking behaviour, and racial discrimination.
+My doctoral research centers around understanding the barriers and facilitators to seeking help and accessing mental health services among immigrant youth, with an emphasis on stigma, intersectionality, and racial discrimination.
+Clinically, I have worked with children, adolescents, and adults in school, hospital, private practice, and community settings.
 In my free time, I love to dance, read, visit coffee shops, and watch anime.

 Research

 My research interests broadly fit within the intersection of social, cultural, and clinical psychology.
-Funded by the Social Sciences and Humanities Research Council (SSHRC) and the Fonds de recherche du Québec – Société et culture (FRQSC), my graduate work will examine mental health among youth from IRER (immigrant, refugee, ethno-cultural, and racialized) backgrounds.
-I am also collaborating with Dr. Debra Titone from McGill University on several projects investigating bi- and multilinguals' social networks.
+Funded by the Social Sciences and Humanities Research Council (SSHRC) and the Fonds de recherche du Québec – Société et culture (FRQSC), my graduate work examines mental health among youth from IRER (immigrant, refugee, ethno-cultural, and racialized) backgrounds.

 • Social Networks

-How do social networks play a role in IRER youths' well-being?
-How do social networks shape bi- and multilingual language experience?
+How do social networks play a role in IRER youths' mental health and well-being?

 Contact